kimberleejohnson/webdb-i-challenge/queries.md

 ORDER BY TotalOrderQuantity desc

 ## delete all users that have no orders.
 Should delete 17 (or 18 if you haven't deleted the record added) records.
+DELETE FROM Customers
+WHERE CustomerID NOT IN (SELECT distinct CustomerID from Orders)